steven-solomon/soonernotfaster/content/posts/dont-repeat-yourself-is-misunderstood.md

 end
 ```

-Notice we changed the interface and the implementation at different times.
-This makes our lives easier.
 Once again, our program is outputting random people, some of whom can now be a theoretical physicist.
 Now imagine the case where the data-structure for jobs has changed.
 It is now a Hash of sectors, each of which has an Array of jobs.

 ```ruby